Home

 • Spend quality time with your cat petting her while you gently, soothingly repeat her name over and over.

 • When you call your cat by her name, and she comes, give her a healthy treat.
 You can do this the first few times when she comes.
 Then only sporadically give her a treat.
-After a while you can taper off the treats and she will still come to you (probably—read the next section on training cats to come).
+After a while you can taper off the goodies and she'll still come to you, probably (read the next section on training cats to come).

-• Use your cat's name when calling her to dinner.
+• Use your kitty's name when calling her to dinner.

 Training Your Cat to Come

-The vast majority of cats come when they please.
-However, it is possible to train the majority of cats to come when they are called (or shortly thereafter—they like to make it seem likes it's their idea!).
-Just follow the steps listed under Teaching Your Cat Her Name and you should have as much success as any cat "owner" can have.
+It is possible to train the majority of cats to come when they are called (or shortly thereafter—they like to make it seem likes it's their idea!).
+Just follow the steps listed under Teaching Your Cat Her Name above and you should have as much success as any cat "owner" can have.

 • Cats and Dogs - Introducing new cats and dogs to each other.